yaratje/ITScryptography/readme.md

 - **`equivocation_from_caesar_loop.py`**
   Runs multiple trials using random English word-based messages and calculates the average equivocation as more ciphertext is observed.

+- **`equivocation_simple_substitution.py`**
+  Simulates equivocation for a Simple Substitution Cipher by generating random keys and scoring decrypted text using n-gram statistics.

 ## Run the experiments:
     All the experiments can be run via the command line.
 Parameters are located as variables in the experiment files.